For me 2020 that made it very visible for everyone that we live in a structural racist world, that puts non-white people at a disadvantage.

 And by consequence the mantra: work hard and you will get what you want, sounds logical.

 It’s only when I lived myself 3 years from welfare, that I understood a lot better what poor must be.
 And still I was surrounded by people who had money and so I was not really poor. even if I had regularly a day I could not afford food, I also regularly had days where I had food or friends with food.
 When I heard others talk about poor people, I understood if you never had been poor, there is no way you can understand what it’s like.
+I don’t think most of my friends, my parents, my sister, brother, my partner or children have any idea how I had to live to survive.

 I realized that it’s the same for being a women or being black.
 As a white men, I will never understand.
 And yet it consider it my responsibility to become better educated, and always realize, I will never grab it.